- Our Forests

 National Forests make up about one-fifth (19%) of the total U.S. forestland and contain approximately one-fourth (26%) of the total carbon stored in U.S. forest ecosystems.

-There are more than 1 million acres of our National Forests in need of reforestation.
-By planting trees, we are restoring vital forest ecosystems - ecosystems that offer a range of benefits for all Americans.
+There are millions of acres of National Forests in need of reforestation.
+By planting trees, we are restoring vital forest ecosystems - ecosystems that offer a range of benefits for all of us.
 As these trees grow, they will sequester CO2 and mitigate your carbon footprint.

 A single tree can sequester a half a Metric ton of CO2e over its 100 year lifetime.

 All estimates of carbon are in Metric tons of Carbon Dioxide equivalent (MtCO2e).